Slot car derby fast, fun for families

 “Whenever you get into it, it’s a lot,” Richardson said.
 “We’ve gotten to the point where it’s a little easier doing everything, putting the car together, and everybody helps you to learn at first.”

-Previously in Butler, the “B&Z Raceway” was a place in the late 1960’s and 1970’s located beneath the old Majestic Theatre with a track, Klingensmith said.
-There was also a track at RGEO, located on Main Street in the 1980s.
+Previously in Butler, the “B&Z Raceway” was a place with a track in the late 1960s and 1970s located beneath the former Majestic Theatre, Klingensmith said.
+There was also a track at RGEO, located on Main Street, in the 1980s.